Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 The Lyrics

 When we evaluate lyrics we have a habit of reading the words aloud to see if they make sense in terms of telling a story.
-For this song it is a mixed bag.
-At times it's clear the song is centered on being free (the song's title), but the lyrics wander off topic more than once.
+For this song it is bad news.
+Though at times it's clear the song is centered on being free (the song's title), the lyrics wander off topic more than once.
 In fact, the first verse is not really about the topic at all.
-This verse should be setting us up to establish the premise of the song (we would hope that the song extols Jesus setting us free), but it doesn't seem to do that.
+Ordinarily, the first verse should be setting us up to establish the premise of the song (we would hope that the song extols Jesus setting us free), but it doesn't seem to do that.

 Here's the verse again: